An essential part of every Off-Grid and Hybrid Solar Power System is the Solar Charge Controller.

 Note: The more Amps into the battery the better.

-Modern MPPT controllers are very efficient, around 93 – 97% energy conversion.
+Modern MPPT Solar Charge Controllers are very efficient, around 93 – 97% energy conversion.
 In the winter months, you get from 20 – 45% power gain and in summer around 10 – 15%.
-This varies depending on factors such as temperature, weather, battery state and other variables.
+This varies depending on factors such as temperature, weather, battery state, and other variables.

 Many inverters for Grid-Tied and Hybrid systems now have integrated MPPT, the efficiency for these are around 94 – 97% making them ideal for easy installation and price.